Identifying when Precession can be Measured in Gravitational Waveforms: Black hole Spin Induced Precession

 Non-zero values of $\beta$ and $\chi_p$ indicate that a binary is precessing, and, if all other parameters are kept constant, they parameterise the amount of precession in a system.
 However, they are not sufficient to tell us whether precession will be \emph{observable}.
 Precession appears in the signal as modulations of the amplitude and phase, but these also depend on the binary orientation and signal polarisation.
 Refs~\citep{Fairhurst:2019_2harm, Fairhurst:2019srr} introduce a method for decomposing a precessing waveform into a series of five {\it{non-precessing harmonics}}, where the characteristic modulations of a precessing signal are caused by the beating of these {\it{harmonics}}.
 The harmonics form a power series in the parameter,

 In most regions of parameter space, the two leading harmonics (a leading-order term independent of $b$, and a first-order term proportional to $b$) are sufficient to capture the significant precession features in the waveform, and the other harmonics can be neglected.
-Thus, the waveform can be expressed as,
+As discussed in detail in Sec.~V of Ref.~\cite{Fairhurst:2019_2harm}), these other precession harmonics can be ignored for binaries where $\beta \lesssim 45 \degree$.
+In general this is true for all binaries, apart from relatively extreme systems, for example, those that have $\theta_{JN}$ close to edge-on \emph{and} are either highly precessing or have very large negative spins.